 Introduction

-Bronchiolitis is a seasonal respiratory infection of viral origin (most commonly respiratory syncytial virus).
-There is a spectrum of disease from mild coryza to respiratory failure requiring mechanical ventilation.
-It is very common, estimated to affect up to a third of all infants by the age of one year (1).
-While most cases are managed conservatively in the community, between 1% and 3% of all infants in industrialised countries are admitted to hospital for symptomatic support (1).
-Infants with severe disease requiring admission for oxygen or mechanical ventilation place a high burden upon healthcare resources.
+Bronchiolitis is a seasonal respiratory infection of viral origin, most often caused by human respiratory syncytial virus.
+Disease varies in severity from mild coryza to respiratory failure.
+Up to a third of all infants are affected by the age of one year.
+While most cases are managed conservatively in the community, about 2% of all infants in industrialised countries are admitted to hospital for symptomatic support.
+This typically involves gavage feeding and supplemental oxygen, but may in some cases involve mechanical ventilation(1)

-Research has predominantly been focused on the clinical effectiveness of treatments for bronchiolitis.
-However, the seasonal epidemic nature of bronchiolitis means healthcare resource planning is disproportionately affected by unnecessary admissions or delayed discharge.
-Hospital admission and subsequent duration of inpatient stay also have a financial impact on carers and disrupt family life.
+The seasonal epidemic nature of bronchiolitis means healthcare resource planning and other care is disproportionately affected by the surge of bronchiolitis admissions.
+Hospital admission and duration of inpatient stay disrupts family life and can impact upon carer’s finances.
+A recent NHS publication has identified the need to investigate the impact of healthcare-related factors on health outcomes.(2)

-The objective of this study was to explore the variation in hospital admission rates and length of stay across England.
+The objective of this study was to explore the variation in hospital admission rates and length of stay (LOS) for bronchiolitis across England.
 We interrogated the broader local healthcare system using data analysed by population rather than by individual provider institutions, since requirement for admission and discharge planning are not solely based on hospital practices, but also reflect the quality and accessibility of primary care services and community support for families to safely and confidently care for affected children at home.

 Methods